2017 Maserati Quattroporte Reviews

 The back end has strong, wide fenders and a high deck, but the shapes are no longer unique or unusual; it bears too much resemblance to a Kia K900 in a number of ways.
 Paint color plays a big part.
 In my test car’s metallic gray, it’s completely anonymous.
 Slather it in deep blue, though, like one I happened to pass on the street, and it’s strikingly elegant.

-Powering the Maserati Quattroporte is a choice of two engines.
-My test car featured a twin-turbocharged, 3.0-liter V-6 mated to an 8-speed automatic transmission that routed power to all four alloy wheels (the Q4 part of the Quattroporte S Q4 name).
-It’s the same powertrain I sampled in the Ghibli two years ago (see the review) and, just like in the smaller car, the engine and eight-speed automatic are perhaps the Quattroporte’s best feature.
+Powering the Quattroporte is a choice of two engines.
+My test car featured a twin-turbocharged, 3.0-liter V-6 mated to an eight-speed automatic transmission that routed power to all four wheels (the Q4 part of the Quattroporte S Q4 name).
+It’s the same powertrain I sampled in the Ghibli two years ago (see the review) and, just like in the smaller car, it’s perhaps the Quattroporte’s best feature.

 That said, while the Maserati is no featherweight, it is considerably lighter than its competition.
 It bests the Mercedes-Benz S550 by 540 pounds and comes in 377 pounds lighter than a BMW 750.
 The Porsche Panamera is lighter by 110 pounds, but it’s also a smaller car.